Time Line for Getting Rid of Your Stuff for Nomad Life

 Whereas disposing of the yearbooks has been easy, disposing of the photo albums has not.
 Ultimately, I either scanned or photo’d all the pages/photos within the albums and put them into Google Photos.
 Because I have a Pixel phone, I get unlimited storage.
 I also moved all my other digital photos that are on drives and phones into this Photos account and gave my youngest daughter access to the account.
 She then perused all the hard-copy albums, snagging prints that she felt she wanted to keep in her keepsake box.
 When this process finished, we dumped every album into the garbage on a Sunday night.
 On Monday, the garbage man came and they’re now gone.
 There was no time to change our minds.

-China and Glassware
+Get Rid of Your China and Glassware

 Tip six: No one wants your china.